NateTheGreatt/bitECS/docs/Serialization.md

 # Serialization

 Serialization is completely decoupled from `bitECS` and instead builds its features externally by utilizing the `bitECS` API.
 It provides three separate serialization APIs that work synergistically together to handle different serialization needs.
+These can be imported from `bitecs/serialization`.

 All serializers support:
 - Efficient binary serialization using TypedArrays or regular arrays